-In Nevada, real estate with a transfer-on-death deed, called a “deed upon death” can be recorded on the deed in the present, but the transfer would not take effect until after your death.
-Just like all other deeds, you can revoke the deed or sell the property; and the named beneficiary on the deed will have no rights to the property until your death.
+Nevada real estate can be transferred upon your death with a transfer-on-death deed, or a “deed upon death.”
+This can be recorded directly on the deed in the present, and as with any deed, you can choose to revoke it or sell the property.
+This avoids the need for probate, and the inheritor named on a deed has no rights to the property until after your death.